John Starks: Early life

 Starks was born in Tulsa, Oklahoma where he attended Tulsa Central High School.
 At Tulsa Central, Starks played only one year on the basketball team.

 After high school, he enrolled at Rogers State College in 1984.
 While at Rogers State, Starks was on the "taxi squad" of the basketball team for backups to replace injured or suspended players; taxi squad players did not suit up and instead watched games from the stands.
 However, Starks was expelled from Rogers State for stealing another student's stereo equipment in retaliation for the student breaking into Starks' dorm room and the college holding him and his roommates financially responsible for the damage.
 Starks transferred to Northern Oklahoma College in spring 1985, made the basketball team there, and was sentenced to five days in jail for the robbery.
 He served the sentence during spring break.
 In the fall of 1985, Starks averaged 11 points per game with Northern Oklahoma but left the college after being caught smoking cannabis in his dorm.
 Having worked at a Safeway supermarket, Starks enrolled at Tulsa Junior College in the summer of 1986 to pursue a business degree.
 While playing intramural basketball, he came to the attention of Ken Trickey, the former coach of Oral Roberts University who was then starting a basketball program for Oklahoma Junior College.
 Starks played there for a season, then earned a scholarship at Oklahoma State University in 1988, where he finished his collegiate career.

 Career

 Golden State Warriors

 Undrafted in the 1988 NBA draft, Starks signed with the Golden State Warriors in September 1988 as a free agent.
-However, as the Warriors had drafted fellow shooting guard Mitch Richmond with the fifth overall pick that year, Starks played limited minutes in only 36 games while Richmond won Rookie of the Year.
+Because the Warriors had drafted fellow shooting guard Mitch Richmond with the fifth overall pick that year, Starks played limited minutes in only 36 games while Richmond won Rookie of the Year.

-Other Leagues
+Other leagues

 Starks played stints in the Continental Basketball Association (Cedar Rapids Silver Bullets, 1989–90) and World Basketball League (Memphis Rockers, 1990–91).